M-Elysee/alx-system_engineering-devops/0x00-shell_basics/README.md

 2: The script is changing the working directory to user's home directory3:The script display the current directory content in long format
-4:the script display the current directory contents including the hidden files using the long format 5:the script display the current directory  in long format,with hidden files and with user and group ids didplayed manualy
+4:the script display the current directory contents including the hidden files using the long format 5:the script display the current directory  in long format,with hidden files and with user and group ids didplayed manualy 6:The script creates a directory inside tmp directory